colbyj/bride-of-frankensystem/docs/questionnaires/question_types.rst

 Built-in Question Types
 =======================

-The following attributes are common to every type of question (except radiogrid).
+The following attributes are common to every type of question.

--  ``id``: string - Your field's unique id. **This must be completely unique within each questionnaire.**
+-  ``id``: string - Your field's unique id.

+   - **This must be completely unique within each questionnaire.**
+   - This can be omitted for question types which contain ``id`` fields for each item in the question (e.g., radiogrid and checklist)

 -  ``questiontype``: string - Defines the type of question/input field this is
 -  ``instructions``: string - Appears directly above the field to indicate what the user should enter inside the field.
+-  ``title``: string - Add text above the question, outside the question's box.

+Note: Many of the attributes that accept strings support HTML, such as ``instructions`` and ``title``.
+However, JSON does not support line breaks, so any HTML needs to appear on one line.

 Currently, the following types of input are supported: